PyDMD/glappo/README.md

 Andreuzzi (CERN), with an open collaboration with UW (Seattle).

 ## Project
-The aim of mathLab/PyDMD#299 is to make PyDMD agnostic on the linear algebra framework.
+The aim of **GLAPPO** is to make PyDMD agnostic on the linear algebra framework.

 ![pydmd-architecture](https://user-images.githubusercontent.com/8464342/215337976-8f5978bd-d7a9-4b97-8e12-1be83470cbde.png)